EconometricInstitute/feb22012-programming-website/data/week5/3-lists-and-queues.md

 </text-box>

 In this section we will consider two subtypes of the `Collection` interface that model data that is stored *sequentially*.
-Remember that semantics (the meaning) of the `Collection` interface only states that something is a container of multiple objects, but doesn't give any information on how these objects are organized.
+Remember that the semantics (the meaning) of the `Collection` interface only states that something is a container of multiple objects, but doesn't give any information on how these objects are organized.
 Subtypes of `Collection` give more details on the organization of objects.
 The most common, and perhaps, intuitive way